NBR: Neutralization Based Reclamation

 \section{Conclusions}

-In this paper, we presented \nbr, a \smr algorithm that is a hybrid between EBR and a limited form of HPBR, and which uses POSIX signals to ensure bound on reclamation garbage.
-It is simpler to use than the most similar hybrid algorithm, DEBRA+, while supporting a large class of data structures, some of which are not supported by DEBRA+.
-We also developed an optimized version of \nbr called \nbrp that achieves similar reclamation throughput with fewer signals by passively observing signals being sent in the system to optimistically detect relaxed grace periods.
-Our experiments demonstrate that NBR+ surpasses the performance of the state of the art in SMR algorithms in typical benchmark conditions, while minimizing performance degradation in oversubscribed workloads.
+In this paper, we presented \nbr, a \smr algorithm that is a hybrid between EBR and a limited form of HPBR, and which uses POSIX signals to bound unreclaimed garbage. \nbr is simpler to use than the most similar hybrid algorithm, DEBRA+, while supporting a large class of data structures, some of which are not supported by DEBRA+ (nor other popular SMR algorithms).
+We also developed an optimized version of \nbr called \nbrp that achieves similar throughput with fewer signals by passively observing signals being sent in the system to optimistically detect relaxed grace periods.
+Our experiments demonstrate that \nbrp meets or exceeds the performance of the state of the art in SMR algorithms in typical benchmark conditions, while minimizing performance degradation in oversubscribed workloads.

-\begin{acks} This work was supported by Natural Sciences and Engineering Research Council of Canada (NSERC) Collaborative Research and Development grant: CRDPJ 539431-19, Canada Foundation for Innovation John R. Evans Leaders Fund with equal support from the Ontario Research Fund CFI Leaders Opportunity Fund: 38512, Waterloo Huawei Joint Innovation Lab project titled "Scalable Infrastructure for Next Generation Data Management Systems", NSERC Discovery grant: RGPIN-2019-04227, NSERC Discovery Launch Supplement: DGECR-2019-00048, and the University of Waterloo.
-We would also like to thank anonymous reviewers for their insightful comments that helped us to improve the manuscript. \end{acks}
+\begin{acks} This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) under the grants: CRDPJ 539431-19, DGECR-2019-00048, RGPIN-2019-04227 and RGPIN-04512-2018.
+The John R. Evans Leaders Fund and the Ontario Research Fund (CFI):38512, Waterloo Huawei Joint Innovation Lab project ``Scalable Infrastructure for Next Generation Data Management Systems'', and the University of Waterloo.
+We would also like to thank the reviewers for their insightful comments. \end{acks}